The Laird's Fair Lady

 "He might have been, but my guess is that he was a Protestant.
 While James was king the Protestants were persecuted, and William and Mary didn't rule until 1689.
-Also, when Andrew left Scotland, he first headed for New York.
-A storm forced the ship to land on the Jersey shore.
-Andrew married a Dutch girl and settled in New Jersey.
-One of his sons gradually made his way north until his great-great-grandson settled in Puritan Falls around the time of the War of Independence."
+Also, after Andrew left Scotland, he married a Dutch girl and settled in New Jersey.
+One of his sons gradually made his way north until his great-great-grandson settled in Boston around the time of the War of Independence."

 "I can't wait to tell my husband about this family!
 He'll be so thrilled!"

-"I've compiled a chart of the family tree with all the names and dates.
-I can send it over to you along with a list of resources if you or your husband would like to look further into the family's history in Scotland."
+"I've compiled a chart of the family tree with names and dates.
+I'll send it over to you along with a list of resources if you or your husband would like to look further into the family's history in Scotland."

 "That would be wonderful!"
 Maureen exclaimed, already trying to decide how she could talk Jim into taking a vacation to Scotland.

 * * *

 When Jim saw his favorite meal laid out on the dining room table, he knew his wife wanted something.
 And when she walked down the stairs looking like a supermodel, he knew it would be expensive.
 It amused him to see to what lengths Maureen went in order to get what she wanted, especially since he never once refused her anything.
 If she wanted something, be it a designer dress, a sports car or a new house, all she had to do was ask.